- What Executive search firm do I use?

 4. Honesty is the Best Policy

 Most recruiters do background checks so be sure you don’t exaggerate any of your past job experiences, education, credentials, or accomplishments.
 This shouldn’t have to be said, but always tell the truth during your interviews.
-If you want to keep a good reputation with your
+If you want to keep a good reputation with your recruiter and their firm you don’t want a black eye from a half-truth or being dishonest.

 5. Are you a Good Fit?

 Do your research about the company that is hiring and carefully consider if you are willing to change jobs, willing to relocate (if applicable), and are a good fit.
-This eliminates wasting both yours and the
+This eliminates wasting both yours and the recruiter’s time.
+There are also job review sites where you can check employee ratings and feedback.

 6. Show Me the Money